brkarcher/brkarcher.github.io/shadow.md

 "Yes.
 The decision is yours."

 Nasira thought.
-"I must suppose that the Chancellor's motives are as she says.
+"I must suppose that the chancellor's motives are as she says.
 She believes her resolution to the crisis is just and must be pursued.
 She is willing to sacrifice... or impinge somewhat, I suppose she would consider it... the virtues of the College's voting body and its governing rituals.

-"Am I to weigh the Word of the Ae and its precepts for the College against the human wisdom of its senior member?"
+"Am I to weigh the Word of the Ae and its precepts for the College against the human wisdom of its ranking member?"

 "So it seems."

 Nasira thought for several long, silent minutes.
 Then she looked up again.
-"Have you knowledge to share, holy mother?"
+"Have you knowledge to share, Holy Mother?"

 Ae removed the gallant warhelm, smiling, to behold Nasira.
 "Of course.
 Rise, Knight Nasira.
 Come with me."

 Nasira rose left the chapel with Ae.

 The Lightbringer's Chapel, from its perch upon the crest of the highest cliff on Mount Caelias, overlooked the main campus of the College.
-From here, the scholars of the college could be seen traversing the quadrangles and cloisters of their home far below, carrying on in a slow serenity.
+From here, the scholars of the College could be seen traversing the quadrangles and cloisters of their home far below, carrying on in a slow serenity.
 Only the vague suggestion of the noise and bustle of their activity was audible beneath the wind.
 The ancient stronghold at the heart of Anteianum crowned the jagged ridge a mile across, and the bright white-and-orange city sprawled across the saddle of fertile land between them.

 Ae stood at the top of the first step, her steel no longer donned, her himation rippling in the highland wind.

 "Look, Knight," she said, half-shouting above the wind.
 "You see much, yes?"

 "Much, but also little.
-Akin to the parable of King Atu."
+Like the parable of King Atu."

 "Yes," Ae chuckled.
 "Come closer, Knight Nasira."

-Nasira obeyed, standing shoulder-to-shoulder with the Goddess.
+Nasira obeyed, standing shoulder-to-shoulder with the goddess.

 "Now," Ae said, "What you see, you know from your studies, is a matter of... convenience, we may call it.
 Light from the sun, variously reflected and absorbed and sent to your eyes by the logic of optics.
 You see flesh, clothes, grass, wood, and stone.
 This is the sight that the human eye is made for.